 Outdoor Seating, Display and A-Frames

 Businesses located in the Melbourne Downtown CRA may be permitted outdoor display and seating if they meet eligibility requirements.
-For more information, please contact staff and refer to the following resources:
+For more information, please contact the Community Development Department at 321-608-7500.

 Approved in November 2005, this document set forth the projects and programs the CRA could focus their financing efforts on.